I ASK good things that I detest,

 Email Poem |

-Analysis and Comments on Prayer
+Comments, Analysis, and Meaning on Prayer

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Prayer here.